AxisCommunications/docker-acap/README.md

 ### Container capability

 A list of container capable Axis devices can be found with the Axis Product Selector.

 From AXIS OS 12.0, only products with architecture `aarch64` that existed before this release are supported.
 This [query][product-selector-container] lists products that cover both.

+In AXIS OS 11.11, both architectures `aarch64` and `armv7hf` are supported and are found with this [query][product-selector-container-11-11].

 ## Substitutions